tinyclub/linux-lab/README.md

     $ make debug

-It will open a new terminal, load the scripts from `.gdb/kernel.default`, run gdb automatically.
+If login via `vnc` or `webvnc`, It will open a new terminal, load the scripts from `.gdb/kernel.default`, run gdb automatically.

+But if login with `bash`, `ssh` or `webssh`, please read the prompt and run this command again to start debugging:

+    $ make debug

 To customize kernel gdbinit script, simply copy one and edit it manually: